 T. Elon Dancy II was appointed the third Helen S. Faison Endowed Chair, Executive Director, and Chief Research Scientist of the Center for Urban Education in the University of Pittsburgh School of Education in July 2018.
 He holds affiliate faculty appointments in Africana Studies and Women’s, Gender, and Sexuality Studies and serves as co-principal investigator of the PittEd Justice Collective, a three-year working group at the School of Education that is engaged in “anti-racist, justice directed” initiatives with students, staff, faculty, alumni, families, youth, and district and community partners.
 Dr. Dancy served a term as the Pitt School of Education’s associate dean for equity and justice, collaboratively establishing the School’s signature initiatives, study groups, and faculty pedagogy workshops.

 Prior to joining the University of Pittsburgh faculty, Dr. Dancy was the inaugural associate dean for community engagement and academic inclusion in the Jeannine Rainbolt College of Education at the University of Oklahoma.
 This position made him the first Black administrator in the School of Education’s 93-year history.
-According to university historic records, Dr. Dancy was the first Black person promoted to full professor for the study of higher education administration in the Department of Educational Leadership and Policy Studies in 2016.
+According to university historic records, Dr. Dancy was the first Black person both tenured and promoted to full professor for the study of higher education administration in the Department of Educational Leadership and Policy Studies in 2016.
 During his tenure, Dr. Dancy served as Provost Fellow, conducting research and collaborative programming projects related to Black student outcomes across academic fields.
 In recognition of his profound institutional contributions, the OU School of Education established the T. Elon Dancy II Graduate Student Scholarship in Adult and Higher Education in 2016 upon receipt of a philanthropic donation from one of his former graduate students.

 Dr. Dancy is the author or co-author of nearly 100 journal articles, book chapters, monographs, and publications related to education and society.
 His six books include The Brother Code: Manhood and Masculinity among African American Men in College (2012), African American Males and Education: Researching the Convergence of Race and Identity (2012) (with M. Christopher Brown II), Educating African American Males: Challenges of Context, Possibilities for Practice (2013) (with M. Christopher Brown II and James Earl Davis), Black Male Collegians: Increasing Access, Retention, and Persistence in Higher Education (2014) (with Robert Palmer, J. Luke Wood, and Terrell Strayhorn), and Black Colleges across the Diaspora: Global Perspectives on Race and Stratification (2017) (with M. Christopher Brown II).